What is EMC Testing?

 - Power and pulsed magnetic fields

-EMC Testing Report
+Pre-Compliance EMC Testing

 We are happy provide more detailed information and make a proposal how we can verify your product’s Electromagnetic compatibility.